jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire us to see the big picture again.
-It will, if Main Street views protagonists like Tesla, SpaceX, Blue Origin, as sneak peeks for the wondrous future each person should be building now, bit by bit.
+It will, if it gets Main Street to see the people at places like Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin as protagonists creating the wondrous future each person should be building now by funding, making, and using their own levers of power.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.

-Because this new philosophy will empower the passion in your heart to improve our world today.
+Because this new philosophy will empower the passion in your heart that wants to improve the world right now.
 After all, with digital technology, most of today's problems are quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising healthcare costs.

-You'll really like this book if you know that unless we see ourselves, our kids, and our grandkids in the video below, evolution will find someone who does.
+You'll really like this book if you know that unless we see ourselves in the video below, Evolution will find someone who does.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5KdE0p2joJw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 That's our ancestors in the video, and it should be all of us today too.
 So, if you despise your job, see conspiracies everywhere, worry about climate change, get intimidated by the uber-rich, are scared about COVID-19... fine, you've spotted a problem.

 What are you going to do about it?
-Wait to cast a vote in an election, or find, fund, design, and use a new tool to solve the problem?
+Wait to cast a vote in an election, or find, fund, make, and use a new tool to solve the problem?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.